-On the occasion of this 300 year anniversary we considered what material there was in the Jesuits archives in relation to Jacobite movement.
+On the occasion of this 300 year anniversary we considered what material there was in the Jesuits in Britain Archives in relation to Jacobite movement.
 Fr Geoffrey Holt SJ dedicates an entire chapter to ‘Jesuits and Jacobites’ in his book The English Jesuits in the Age of Reason (Burns & Oates, 1993).
 From this we learn

-Some of these letters are included in the 'Liege Procurator’s Correspondence 1682-1739' bound volume in the archive.
-The Jesuit Charles Plowden (1743-1821), who was in Italy from the end of 1769 for a couple of years, also provides some Stuart court news in his letters and Holt states: ‘Charles Plowden was not lacking in loyalty to the Stuarts and his account reads as a genuine description of Charles’ situation as he saw it then’.
+Some of these letters are included in the 'Liege Procurator’s Correspondence 1682-1739' bound volume in the archives.
+The Jesuit Charles Plowden (1743-1821), who was in Italy for a couple of years from the end of 1769, also provides some Stuart court news in his letters and Holt states: ‘Charles Plowden was not lacking in loyalty to the Stuarts and his account reads as a genuine description of Charles’ situation as he saw it then’.
 (Holt, English Jesuits, p 77)

 Holt later adds that

-Another volume of interest is John Thorpe’s 'Notes and Fragements 1585-1790' volume.
-The contents of which are described by Holt as
+Another volume of interest is John Thorpe’s 'Notes and Fragments 1585-1790' volume (ref.
+MSB/63).
+The contents of which are described by Holt: